 The innovation management principles were developed to capture the essence of effective management of innovation activities.
-They can be used as an introduction to understand the innovation management system or as a tool for assessing the innovation capabilities of an organization.
+They can be used as an introduction to understand the innovation management system or as a tool for assessing the innovation management capabilities of an organization.

 1. Realization of value

 Value, financial or non-financial, is realized from the deployment, adoption and impact of new or changed solutions for interested parties.

 2. Future-focused leaders

 Leaders at all levels, driven by curiosity and courage, challenge the status quo by building an inspiring vision and purpose and by continuously engaging people to achieve those aims.

 The direction for innovation activities is based on aligned and shared objectives and a relevant ambition level, supported by the necessary people and other resources.

 Shared values, beliefs and behaviours, supporting openness to change, risk taking and collaboration enable the coexistence of creativity and effective execution.

 5. Exploiting insights